sushantRG28/8-bit-Micro-Processor/README.md

 1. **Main Control Unit**: Manages control signals for the data memory, register file, and various multiplexers.
 2. **ALU Control Unit**: Receives signals from both the main control unit and the instruction to generate appropriate signals for the ALU.

 ## Currently Supported Instructions

-Sure, here's a more organized and visually appealing list of the currently supported instructions:

-## Currently Supported Instructions